In my recent monthly report, I sold one of my niche website’s because I’m too busy. Problem is… I can’t keep my hands clean.

 Essentially what I’m doing here is building little Private Networks (PBNs) with high pr backlinks.
 I sometimes buy SEO but I want to stop it all together because one guy stole one of my niches and outranked me.

 I’ve tested this over and over again and so far it’s worked very well.
 My biggest issue is time and I’m always busy.
-This speed things up and it’s perfect for the keywords I’m trying to rank for.
+This speeds things up and it’s perfect for the keywords I’m trying to rank for.

 To do this, it only cost around $30-60 Depending on where you buy the Tumblrs and articles.
 So it’s worth a try.